sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Suggested Equipment (Cost 16 credits):**

-Fine clothes, dice set, playing card set. ***Feature: Lady Luck.*** Each week you may attempt a ìlucky throwî to support yourself by gambling.
-Roll a d6 to determine the lifestyle you can afford with your weekís winnings (1ñ2: poor, 3ñ5: moderate, 6: rich). ***Adventures and Advancement.*** Once youíve had more than your fair share of lucky throws, you attract the attention of richer opponents.
+Fine clothes, dice set, playing card set. ***Feature: Lady Luck.*** Each week you may attempt a √¨lucky throw√Æ to support yourself by gambling.
+Roll a d6 to determine the lifestyle you can afford with your week√≠s winnings (1√±2: poor, 3√±5: moderate, 6: rich). ***Adventures and Advancement.*** Once you√≠ve had more than your fair share of lucky throws, you attract the attention of richer opponents.
 You add +1 to all your lucky throws.
 Additionally, you and your friends may be invited to exclusive games with more at stake than money.

 ***Connection and Memento.*** Roll 1d10, choose, or make up your own.